-Kinross recently announced a Scoping Study for Lobo-Marte.
+In 2019, Kinross announced a Scoping Study for Lobo-Marte (effective December 31, 2018).
 The study estimates a mine life that could extend beyond 10 years and a total life of mine production of approximately 4.1 million ounces of gold at a grade of 1.2 grams per tonne gold from the current Measured and Indicated Resources of 185.4 million tonnes at 1.2 grams per tonne containing 7.0 million ounces.
-Kinross is now progressing to a Pre-Feasibility Study with permitting efforts also underway.
+Kinross is now progressing to a Preliminary Feasibility Study with permitting efforts also underway.
 For more information refer to www.kinross.com.